 From the moment we greet your arrival, you will be delighted by your surroundings and service.

-The staff finally got everything squared away, and we went to check out our rooms.
+The staff finally got everything squared away for us, handing us our room keys and a map, so we could get settled into our rooms.

 The rooms weren’t too bad, but we were expecting something different based on the pictures on their website.
 It’s not false advertising, they just have a great photographer who makes everything look amazing.
 The bed itself was comfortable, and the shower got the job done.
 The Four Seasons it’s not, but we are in a third-world country after all.